 The Present Study

-Given the relationship between working memory and task-switching, the goal of the present study was to investigate how different task-switching contexts would affect working memory processes.
-In doing so, we compared error rates and RTs for predictive trial sequencing via alternating runs (e.g., CV-CV-OE-OE-CV-CV) to random task switching (e.g., CV-OE-OE-OE-CV-OE).
+Given the relationship between working memory processes and task-switching, the goal of the present study was to investigate how different task-switching contexts would affect working memory processes.
+In doing so, we first compared error rates and RTs for predictive trial sequencing via alternating runs (e.g., CV-CV-OE-OE-CV-CV) to random task switching (e.g., CV-OE-OE-OE-CV-OE) before providing a comparison of task-sequence effects on switch costs.
 Overall, we expected that mean error rates and RTs would be higher on switch blocks (regardless of presentation sequence) relative to pure blocks, given that pure blocks only require participants to complete a single task-set.
-Within switch blocks, we expected that participants would be particularly impacted whenever switching occurred at non-predictive intervals due to the lack of a discernable pattern that prevents expectancies of upcoming trials.
-Given the increased difficulty of random switching, we anticipated that participants would produce greater error rates and have slower RTs when switching was random versus predictive.
+Within switch blocks, we expected that participants would be particularly impacted whenever switching occurred at non-predictive intervals, as the lack of a discernable pattern would prevent expectancies of upcoming trials.
+As a result, we anticipated that participants would produce greater error rates and have slower RTs when switching was random versus predictive.

 Regarding switch costs, Minear and Shah (2008) reported higher local switch costs on predictive versus random switching but higher global costs when switching was random versus predictive.
 However, because local switch costs reflect reconfiguration processes, random switching may instead increase local switch costs, as the unpredictable nature of random sequencing should be particularly taxing for working memory processes relative to predictive alternating runs.
 This is especially likely, as previous research suggests RTs decrease across successive repetitions of the same task-set (Milán, Sanabria, Tornay, & González, 2005; Monsell et al., 2003).
 Unlike the predictive-switch task in which participants alternate between task-sets every two trials, the random switch sequence often presents participants with several consecutive trials of the same task-set before a switch occurs.
 Thus, we anticipated random switching would inflate local switch costs by both slowing RTs on switch trials and facilitating RTs on consecutive non-switch trials.

-However, for global switch costs, we expected an increase when switching followed the predictable, alternating-runs sequencing.
-This is because, in addition to maintaining multiple task-sets, the alternating-runs sequencing also requires participants to attend to the position of each trial and update the position as the sequence advances.
-This additional monitoring is more likely to tax attention and working memory processes due to continuous updating as the trial sequence progresses.
-Thus, we anticipated a dissociation between local and global switch costs for each trial sequencing.
-Finally, any increases in RTs following random switching were also expected to occur in the tail of the distribution, as these trials are likely to be the most impacted by attentional lapses.
-Therefore, random switching was expected to produce exaggerated responses in the slowest bins in the Vincentile plots and tau in the ex-gaussian analysis.
+For global switch costs, we expected an increase when task-switching followed the predictable, alternating-runs sequence.
+This is because, in addition to maintaining multiple task-sets in working memory, the alternating-runs sequence also requires that participants attend to the position of each trial within the sequence while simultaneously tracking their progress through each run.
+When a task-switch is encountered, participants must disengage from this monitoring process and activate the new task-set in working memory before continuing to complete trials using the new task-set.
+As a result, attention and working memory processes are more likely to be taxed relative to pure block trials due to continuous updating as the trial sequence progresses.
+For random switching, however, the unpredictable nature of the switch sequence makes it impossible for participants to monitor their progression through a set of trials.
+Thus, we anticipated a dissociation between local and global switch costs between both trial sequencings.

 Method